 Occasionally, Chris writes stuff!
 Here are some of their published works.

-- “If one wants to survive a hostile world, one must adapt,” Mixed Mag, coming soon.
+- “If one wants to survive a hostile world, one must adapt,” Mixed Mag, November 25, 2020.
 A creative non-fiction piece that names some of the survival adaptations in nature and in BIPOC individuals.
 CW: mentions of Indigenous trauma.

 - “Making Three Separate Piles,” Ayaskala, November 6, 2020.
 A creative non-fiction piece about how I’ve trained my brain to automate a process of storing memories that emphasizes the bad, enjoy and forget the good, and not notice the neutral moments.
 CW: mentions of anxiety, a white supremacist, and anti-trans rhetoric.